 - 5. Click on Add a rule (Bluetooth devices).
 A new row appears. - 6.
 On the left side of the rule, click on + to add Bluetooth device identifiers. - 7.
 Enter a name for each identifier. - 8.
-Select the device's service class and major class. - 9.
-Click on OK. - 10.
+Select the device's service class and major class. - Click on OK. - 10.
 In the Access field, select Allow or Block if you are in a protection rule set, or Allow or Audit if you are in an audit rule set. - 11.
 In the upper banner in the rule, you can: - Make the rule passive.
 Passive rules behave like standard rules but do not actually block any actions.
-The agent only generates logs that indicate which actions security rules would have blocked. - Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule. - Enter a description to explain what this rule aims to achieve. - 12.
+The agent only generates logs that indicate which actions security rules would have blocked. - Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode.
+For further information on testing rules and policies, refer to Testing security policies. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule. - Enter a description to explain what this rule aims to achieve. - 12.
 The row number of each rule appears on its left.
 Rearrange the sequence of your rules if you need to, by clicking on the arrows above and below the row number. - 13.
 Click on Save at the top right of the window to save changes.